sweng-epfl/public/exercises/scrum/quiz.md

 - [ ] The team doesn't know what to implement, so they work on requirements until they understand what the product they want to build.
 - [ ] An app for a class
 - [ ] Your hobby project

-22. Which software development process is a sequence of "mini-Waterfalls"?
-- [ ] Prototyping
-- [ ] Scrum
-- [ ] Spiral
-- [ ] Incremental waterfall

-23. What are the weaknesses of the incremental software development process?
-- [ ] The design of the interfaces between components is tricky
-- [ ] Customers might receive the most important functionality only at the end of the development
-- [ ] There is no global overview of the project
-- [ ] Planning and design of only a part of the system are hard without planning the entire system

-24. Which software development process can be described as the exact opposite of Waterfall?
-- [ ] Prototyping
-- [ ] Scrum
-- [ ] Spiral
-- [ ] Incremental